flagman5/AdvancedBabyMonitor/README.md

 USE AT OWN RISK.
 There is no notification when the bluetooth connection to the speaker is dropped!!
 This is why I decided not to publish on Play store, because it is very risky.
 I have not come across any programmable bluetooth speakers so it is not really possible for the common person to build something commercially acceptable.

 Yes, ideally once triggered the phone should just relay the crying sounds, but unfortunately it is very difficult to stream audio on an android app, so I had to just play a default music clip.
+There are some left over code from these attempts, such as the request for audio permissions which really isn't necessary with a music clip.

 ## Workflow